-- How bad can the results of a single greedy algorithm run be? - How much better are sophisticated heuristic algorithms than our simple greedy algorithm? - Why are greedy rewiring algorithms more effective on Barabási-Albert networks than on Erdős-Rényi networks? - Under what circumstances can rewiring algorithms be expected to find exact solutions (as in the case of the real-world networks)?
+- How many steps s does the greedy algorithm require to obtains results within a given tolerance of the exact algorithm? - How bad can the results of a single greedy algorithm run be? - How much better are sophisticated heuristic algorithms than our simple greedy algorithm? - Why are greedy rewiring algorithms more effective on Barabàsi-Albert networks than on Erdős-Rényi networks? - Under what circumstances can rewiring algorithms be expected to find exact solutions (as in the case of the real-world networks)?

-Any approach to these questions would benefit from a faster exact assortativity-maximization implementation, such as the algorithm of Miller and Pekny [8].
-Armed with such an implementation, one could investigate (hopefully much) larger networks.
+Any approach to these questions would benefit from a faster exact assortativity-maximization implementation, such as the algorithm of Miller and Pekny [11].
+Armed with such an implementation, one could investigate (hope-fully much) larger networks.